tu-delft-library/il-master-thesis-guide/book/1-orientate.md

 ## Exploration Template for Your Master Thesis
 Want to get started with searching for your project right away?

-- Use the [Exploration Template](1-handout-exploration.docx) to fill in as you go through the pages or to set up and store your finding for the orientation part of your MSc thesis
+- Use the [Exploration Template](1-handout-exploration.docx) to fill in as you go through the pages or to set up and store your findings for the orientation part of your master thesis.